 - Good guy trainee moves to cover, presents firearm, and gives challenge: “Don’t move!”

-Variations of this drill (try them all, in random order):
+Variations for step 3 of this drill (try them all, in random order):

 - Bad guy runs away–DIAL 911 AND REPORT